losrobbos/laravel-api/README.md

 - Request File for Route Testing
 - Deployment to Heroku using Procfile
 - Database Table Setup / Migration

-OPEN
 - Signup with password hashing
-- Login with JWT
+- Login with API Token creation
-- Route Protection with JWT
+- Route Protection with Token verification
-- Database Table Extension with Migration
-- Custom Exception handling